Exploring Thermodynamics With Kids: Activities To Teach About Freezing, Melting, And Molecular Movement

 4. Discover how salt affects the temperature of ice.
 I love danging ice on a string.
 It is a fun experiment, and the kids begin to understand more about the freezing point of water.
 It makes a great science fair project.

 5. Make ice cream with students.
-This is always fun and a great way to show a liquid turning into a solid because of the drop in temperature.
+This is always enjoyable and a wonderful way to show a liquid turning into a solid because of the drop in temperature.

 7. Reaction in a bag is another great experiment.
 It is a chemical reaction that will release heat or absorb heat.
 When it absorbs heat, it feels cold.
 A great example of conduction.
 Find the directions here.